-Kegel exercises for men offer a great way to improve the overall men health, but they require time before you start enjoying the benefits.
-However, according to some studies, some men can get a better bladder control after three to six weeks of doing Kegel exercises three times in a day, while others can get the results sooner.
+Kegel exercises for men offer a great way to improve the overall men’s health, but they require time before you start enjoying the benefits.
+However, according to some studies, some men can get better bladder control after three to six weeks of doing Kegel exercises three times a day, while others can get the results sooner.
 It is good to monitor your urine leakage every day so that you can notice any improvements.

 Failing to notice any improvements after a month of doing regular Kegel exercises might suggest that you may not have identified the right muscles.
-Therefore, it is advisable to consult your doctor or urologist to get the tips on how to locate the right muscles.
+Therefore, it is advisable to consult your doctor or urologist to get tips on how to locate the right muscles.
 The key to getting quick results depends on the efficiency as well as how often you carry out your exercise techniques.

 How Often Should I Perform Pelvic Floor Muscle Exercises?